Kinsta Hosting Review: Is This The Best Managed WordPress Host? (2023)

 • Simple WordPress installer tool with presets for WooCommerce and multisite.

-• Automatic daily backups/manual backups and easy restores with 14-day storage.
+• Automatic daily backups/manual backups and easy restores with 14-day storage (30-day storage on higher-tier plans).

 • Staging sites.